Yoast SEO Tutorial

 These are what you need to keep in mind for every single post and page you publish.
 However, with this plugin, you can focus on content creation and then use the SEO analysis tool to correct any mistakes you’ve made.

 Yoast Readability Analysis

 The Yoast SEO widget within the Block Editor also includes a Readability analysis tab, which is a very innovative feature.
 You can find it right above the Focus keyphrase section and, in a nutshell, it gives you an overview of how easy your content is to read.

 How Does the Yoast Readability Analysis Work?

-The way we digest content works differently if it’s online or offline.
+The way we digest content works differently, whether online or offline.
 When we read online, in most cases we want text that’s easy to understand and to skim.
-The Yoast Readability Analysis takes that into account with the criteria it covers:
+The Yoast Readability Analysis takes that into account with the criteria it covers.

 Let’s break down what Yoast looks for when scoring your content for readability:

 - Whether you use subheadings to break down your content

 - How easy your text is to read, using the Flesh Reading Ease score

 - The length of your paragraphs, which should never be too dense